samthiriot/plot-evolutionary-algo/README.md

 ## What is it?

 This small application takes the results of an [evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) and plots its output with a Plotly interactive visualization.
 It intends to help a user of such an algorithm to understand what happens during the evolution and to deal with the many dimensions.
 It is also supposed to be very simple at first glance, yet to also enable more sophisticated plots with a bit of parameter tuning.

+Have a look to the live demo: [samthiriot.shinyapps.io/plot-evolution/](https://samthiriot.shinyapps.io/plot-evolution/)

 This small app is standing on the shoulders of giants: [Plotly](https://plotly.com/) to build interactive diagrams, [R](https://www.r-project.org/) for data processing, [Shiny](https://shiny.rstudio.com/) to display the interactive graphs from R as web pages.